WestpacCXTeam/GUI-source/alerts/README.md

 [WBG](http://westpaccxteam.github.io/GUI-alerts/tests/WBG/) |
 [BT](http://westpaccxteam.github.io/GUI-alerts/tests/BT/)

 > User feedback and messaging is essential in UI design.
-Using a cross-brand palette of reserved, contextual colours provides a flexible, consistent message
-> system for common user interactions.
+Using a cross-brand palette of reserved, contextual colours provides a flexible, consistent message system for common user interactions.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Release History

+* v4.0.0 - `LESS/CSS` `HTML` ~~`JS`~~
+  * Removed alert form message styling (`.alert-form-msg`); now managed by the new Form-Base module as `.form-error-message`.
+Note: These form error messages no longer require a parent `.has-*` class (e.g. `.has-danger`), and are now positioned above the input control for better UX and a11y support, text sizing increased to 14px
+  * Alert boxes are now using Flexbox; providing a more robust method to style alert icon and text layout
+  * Ensure any text, headings and lists inside alert boxes is styled with the appropriate colour
+  * Alert body hidden overflow removed; child element focus outline offset styling no longer chopped
+  * New `.alert-heading` style; resets any top margin
 * v3.0.0 - `LESS/CSS` `HTML` ~~`JS`~~
   * Dependencies: GUI-buttons v4.0.0, GUI-icons v2.0.0
   * Alerts module consists of three alert types...